operatortwo/Mmultitool/README.md

 ### Player
 The player is designed for monitoring one or more events in the list and also for other internal purposes.

+### Midifile Writer
+Just started.
+Mainly to write created or edited content to a standard MidiFile.
+Further development work is still necessary

 ---
 ### Using from WinForms
 The library can also be used by a WinForms application, although there may be restrictions when using the controls.